markhoney/mark.honeychurch.org/docs/blog/life/games/index.md

 ### [Viscera Cleanup Detail](https://store.steampowered.com/app/246900/Viscera_Cleanup_Detail/)

 One of my all-time favourite games to unwind to, especially with friends.
 Your job in the game is to clean up after epic space battles - incinerate corpses, mop up blood, pick up spent shells, weld bullet holes.
-It's cathartic, and great to play while chatting online via Discord.
+It's cathartic, and great to play while chatting online via Discord or with local split-screen.

 ![Viscera Cleanup Detail - Gameplay Screenshot](./images/viscera.jpg)

 ### [Lovers in a Dangerous Spacetime](https://store.steampowered.com/app/252110/Lovers_in_a_Dangerous_Spacetime/)

-More difficult than it looks at first, this game needs good cooperation and a certain amount of doggedness to play through.
+More difficult than it looks at first, this local co-op game needs good cooperation between the players and a certain amount of doggedness to play through.

 ![Lovers in a Dangerous Spacetime - Gameplay Screenshot](./images/lovers.jpg)

 ### [Overcooked](https://store.steampowered.com/app/448510/Overcooked/)

-A great way to feel the stress of a commercial kitchen from the comfort of your own home.
+A great way to feel the stress of working in a commercial kitchen from the comfort of your own home!
+Lots of fun with friends as a local co-op game.
+I'd recommend picking a more experienced game player in your team to coordinate, assigning jobs and calling out the orders that need to be fulfilled.

 ![Overcooked - Gameplay Screenshot](./images/overcooked.jpg)